DarienLibrary/website_content/content/_finished/minigolf/minigolf.md

-## Saturday, November 17th from 9 a.m. to 5 p.m.
+## Saturday, November 16th from 9 a.m. to 5 p.m.
-## Sunday, November 18th from 1 to 5 p.m.

 **Cost: $5 per player** &mdash; each player will also receive a free hot dog

 Miniature golf is coming to the Library!
-We are happy to announce the 5th annual Darien Library Mini Golf Event.
-This year we have Mini Golf on Saturday, November 17th AND Sunday, November 18th!
+We are happy to announce the 6th annual Darien Library Mini Golf Event.

 Players of all ages will putt their way through the Library on an 18-hole miniature golf course set up throughout the building.
-You can also enjoy face painting (11 a.m. to 3 p.m. on Saturday, 1 to 5 p.m. on Sunday) and other activities.
+You can also enjoy face painting (X a.m. to Y p.m.) and other activities.

-This event is organized by the Darien Board of Trustees Fundraising Committee: Alex Eising (Mini Golf Chair), Tori Barnett (Mini Golf Co-Chair), Jay Bennett, Michael Cippoletti, Allegra Erickson, Tammy Sload, and Susan Vogel.
+This event is organized by the Darien Board of Trustees Fundraising Committee: Alex Eising (Chair), Tori Barnett (Mini Golf Co-Chair), Jay Bennett, Michael Cippoletti, Allegra Erickson, Tammy Sload, Susan Vogel, and Elena Whidden.

 All proceeds from Darien Library Mini Golf will go directly to the purchase of books, movies, and technology as well as the support of countless programming opportunities throughout the year.

-Holes are being sponsored by generous businesses and individuals.
+Holes are sponsored by generous businesses and individuals.

 <div class="margin-bottom-50"></div>